oneapi-src/level-zero-spec/include/tools/PROG.md

     * The begin and end address of the loaded module.

+  * ::ZET_DEBUG_EVENT_MODULE_UNLOAD: an in-memory module is about to get unloaded from the device.

+    The event is generated in the $::{x}ModuleDestroy() flow with thread == ::ZET_DEBUG_THREAD_NONE.
+If ::ZET_DEBUG_EVENT_FLAG_STOPPED is
+    set, the event blocks the ::zeModuleDestroy() call until the debugger acknowledges the event by resuming ::ZET_DEBUG_THREAD_NONE.

+    * The begin and end address of the in-memory module.
+On all devices supported today, the module is an ELF file with optional DWARF debug information.

+    * The begin and end address of the loaded module.

   * ::ZET_DEBUG_EVENT_EXCEPTION: the thread stopped due to a device exception.
 The event-specific fields provide the content of frequently-used registers for the tool's convenience.